 Clean bottom surface of tailstock casting before mounting to mill table.
 If there are any noticeable burrs or nicks on the mounting surface, clean them with a deburring stone.

 See the Haas tailstock manual (96-5000) for pneumatic tailstock's operating pressure.

-When using Servo 5c Indexers, Haas Automation recommends using LIVE CENTERS ONLY!
+When using Servo 5C Indexers, Haas Automation recommends using Live Centers only!

-2. SETTING UP THE INDEXING HEAD AND CONTROL
+INDEXING HEAD AND CONTROL SETUP